robyndahl/GEOL316/Community Paleoecology/CommunityPaleoecology.md

 ````
 The cluster diagram you have generated clusters sites based on how similar they are.
 Use the diagram to answer the following questions:

-4. According to the cluster diagram, which two sites are the most similar?
-Are they the same sites as your answer for Question 1 (above)?
+5. According to the cluster diagram, which two sites are the most similar?
+6. Which site (or sites) is most similar to yours?
+Is it the same site you selected from you answer to question 1?
-5. Which site is the most different from the others?
+7. Which site (or sites) is least similar to yours?
+Is it the same site you selected from you answer to question 3?
+8. Are there any outliers in the collection?
 How can you tell?
-Is it the same site you selected for Question 3 (above)?
+9. If you answered yes to Question 5, examine the original (raw) data to try to determine what sets the outlier site apart from the others.

 The type of analysis you just conducted is called Q-mode cluster analysis.
 The result of Q-mode cluster analysis tells you which sites are most similar.
 Sometimes paleontologists and ecologists want to look at the data in a different way, to determine which taxa are most likely to occur together.
 This is called R-mode cluster analysis.
 To conduct R-mode cluster analysis, you have to transpose the community matrix by flipping the rows and columns.
 Use the following script to conduct R-mode cluster analysis on the Pokemon data.